The Logic LEVEL

 Students will acquire the knowledge of Latin vocabulary/grammar and skills necessary to translate increasingly complex Latin sentences into English.

-They will exercise those skills through regular translation of adapted portions of Livy’s Ab urbe condita.
+They will exercise those skills through regular translation of adapted portions of Livy’s Ab urbe condita and from excerpts in the textbook, Latin Alive: Volume 2.

 Through the study of Latin syntax, students will improve their understanding of human language per se, and so become more intentional in the use of their native language in every sphere of communication.